Zac Shaw

+Shaw has been to many major Championships throughout his career finishing 7th in the World in the T12 100m and 200m at the World Para Athletics Championships in London.
+He competed at the 2018 Commonwealth Games in Australia's Gold Coast.

+Shaw’s first individual international medals came at the 2021 World Para Athletics European Championships where he won Bronze in the T12 100M and Silver in the 4X100m Universal Relay.
+This year ultimately ended in heartbreak again when he wasn’t selected for the 2020 Summer Paralympics in Tokyo, Japan.

+In 2022 Shaw went on to win Silver in the T12 100M at the 2022 Commonwealth Games in Birmingham, England.

+He won his first World medals in 2023 at the 2023 World Para Athletics Championships.
+He won Bronze in the T12 100m and Silver in the 4x100m Universal Relay.
+He followed this up by repeating this success at the 2024 World Para Athletics Championships in Kobe, Japan.
+Shaw was also selected to co-captain the Great Britain team in Kobe with fellow teammate Ali Smith (athlete).

+Shaw is part of the ParalympicsGB squad in Paris for the 2024 Summer Paralympics.

 Personal history

 Shaw was born in the Lincolnshire town of Grimsby on 24 September 1995.
 He is the youngest of six boys and his family is involved in the business industry.
 At the age of nine Shaw started to become afflicted with stargardt disease, an inherited condition that affects his central vision, that went undiagnosed until he was 13.
 Shaw had his secondary education at Oasis Academy Wintringham and The Grimsby Institute.
 He went to Sheffield Hallam University and later Loughborough University after receiving a sports scholarship in 2016.
-Outside of para-athletics, Shaw works as a model.
+Outside of para-athletics, Shaw works as the Accessibility Lead for digital transformations company Cyber-Duck, a CACI business.